fstarred/arcade-hacks/ddragon.md

 ### Player data

-Player data is stored on the following addressess:
+Player data is stored on the following addresses:

 ```
 $3A2 - Player 1